arenagroove/prompt-driven-assistant-framework/README.md

 - Format: Structured edits + rationale
 - Test: Reframed About section and brand language for a tech founder audience
 - Validated: In Custom GPT with follow-up and clarification behavior

+### ✅ Impersonation Game (Tested in Simulation Mode)
+- Role: Human pretending not to be a machine
+- User Role: LLM performing structured, accurate responses
+- Drift: Level 4 (symbolic + fallibility modeling)
+- Format: Turn-based dialogue with scoring and feedback
+- Test: Explored boundaries of realism, identity, and symbolic drift
+- Validated: Using prompt scaffold `impersonation-game-v0.2.md` with 4 full turns and self-aware scoring

 ---